Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">9/8/2024</td>
+<td align="center">9/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU7V01P/between-pride-and-passion">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUE9D98/luck">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sion suddenly attacks Will in the middle of their event at the Grand Magic Festival.<br>Sion's emotions fuel his magic as Will struggles to understand Sion's actions.
-Meanwhile, Julius draws<br>ever closer to the stadium and winning the event.</p>
+<p align="center">Bachira shakes off the monster which occupied his mind as an ideal, and he awakens<br>his ego.
+He's been searching for someone in his play, but now he forges on<br>for his own goal.
+At the end of the play is Isagi, who's been waiting<br>for him because he believed in Bachira's ego.
+Isagi succeeds in a desperate interception, but<br>the ball flies up and lands mercilessly and cruelly on the winner.
+It's the final<br>showdown for 8 egoists.
+The team to clear the second selection's rivalry battle is...</p>
 </td>
 </tr>
 </table>